 Explore Fukuoka for less with the FUKUOKA TOURIST CITY PASS!2019.01.19

-The FUKUOKA TOURIST CITY PASS is a special discounted one-day pass available exclusively to foreign visitors which gives you unlimited rides on five different modes of transport: Nishitetsu and Showa bus lines, the Fukuoka City Subway, and both JR and Nishitetsu train lines.
+The FUKUOKA TOURIST CITY PASS is a special discounted one-day pass available exclusively to foreign visitors which gives you unlimited rides on five different modes of transport: Nishitetsu and Showa bus lines, the Fukuoka City Subway, and both JR and Nishitetsu train lines and ferries.

 This is a great way to get access to all the local tourist attractions for one low rate!

 What’s more – many of the main tourist attractions around the city offer special discounts and exclusive services for pass holders!

 There are two different FUKUOKA TOURIST CITY PASS types available: one including only transportation within the city of Fukuoka, and one which includes travel on the Nishitetsu train to Dazaifu (Fukuoka-TenjinàDazaifu).

 ２．Fukuoka City plus Dazaifu: Adult ¥1,820, Child ¥910